Chartered Manager (Level 6) and NHS Leadership Academy Mary Seacole Award

 Pathway

-On successful completion of this apprenticeship, examples of further apprenticeship options include; Senior Leader.
+On successful completion of this apprenticeship, an example of further apprenticeship options include; Senior Leader.
+The Institute for Apprenticeships and Technical Education (IfATE) has an interactive

 Programme Resources